Skip to main content

 The reform had been in sight for several months, and was at the root of the protests that inflamed the autonomous territory in 2019.

-The three tech giants —but practically every Silicon Valley company — cannot operate inside China.
-Hong Kong, thanks to its particular exceptional status, until last June has always been outside the so-called "Great Firewall“: Citizens were free to use any Western service.
+The three tech giants—and this applies to virtually every Silicon Valley company—cannot operate within China.
+Hong Kong, precisely because of its exceptional status, had always been outside the so-called "Great Firewall“: citizens were free to use any Western service.

 Twitter also disputes the clarity of the Security Act, pointing the finger at the vagueness of many articles.